sushanta-neupane/extract_thumnail/README.md

 ## File Support

     .pdf: Generates a PNG thumbnail from the first page of the PDF.
-    .docx: Converts DOCX to PDF and then generates a PNG thumbnail.
+    .docx/.doc: Converts DOCX to PDF and then generates a PNG thumbnail.
-    .pptx: Extracts the thumbnail or first slide from the presentation.
+    .pptx/.ppt: Extracts the thumbnail or first slide from the presentation.

 This setup makes it easier to maintain and package for npm.